 In Hinduism, Tulsi is hailed as the threshold between heaven and earth.

-The benefits of tulsi positively impact the whole human entity, including the spirit, and the breadth of its healing capacity is truly remarkable.
-There are more than a hundred different varieties of the plant, but among them two stand out above the rest.
+The benefits of Tulsi positively impact the whole human entity, including the spirit, and the breadth of its replenishing capacity is truly remarkable.
+Here are the top benefits:

-Among the well-researched (and beneficial) constituents of Tulsi are eugenol (a volatile oil), ursolic acid (a triterpenoid), and rosemarinic acid (a phenylpropanoid).
+Bioactive Compounds.
+Among the well-researched, beneficial constituents of Holy Basil are eugenol (a volatile oil), ursolic acid (a triterpenoid), and rosemarinic acid (a phenylpropanoid).
 Other active compounds include caryophyllene and oleanolic acid, carotenoids, vitamin C, calcium, iron, zinc, and chlorophyll.

 Tulsi’s Role According to the Doshas

-Regardless of the seemingly endless list of Tulsi’s health benefits, it is wise to keep in mind that Ayurvedic medicine is a holistic practice.
-Thus, the Ayurvedic doctor uses Tulsi as he/she does with any other plant — as part of a complete program that takes into consideration the patient’s specific dosha profile.
-Doshas are one’s Ayurvedic mind-body type, and there are three main categories: Vata, Pitta, and Kapha, each of which is derived from the five elements.
+Ayurvedic practitioners use Tulsi as part of a complete program that takes into consideration the patient’s specific dosha profile.
+Doshas are a person’s Ayurvedic mind-body type, and there are three main categories: Vata, Pitta, and Kapha, each of which is derived from the five elements.

 What is Tulsi Tea?

-Tulsi herbal tea is made similarly to other teas, by pouring hot water over the Tulsi leaves and then adding a natural sweetener if that is desired.
-As with all plants, it is important that Tulsi is grown with the utmost care in terms of being organic, and environmentally harmonious.
+Tulsi herbal tea is made similarly to other teas, by pouring hot water over the leaves and then adding a natural sweetener if that is desired.
+As with all plants, it is important that it is grown with the utmost care in terms of being organic, and environmentally harmonious.
 Farmers who grow plants as a labor of love offer the best yields from an energetic and healthful perspective.
 Tulsi tea has an herbal, bright and earthy flavor with notes of lemon and pepper.

-For this reason, Organic India’s Tulsi is the result of a profound integration of the earth, human care, and the spirit of wholeness.
+Organic India’s Tulsi is the result of a profound integration of the earth, human care, and the spirit of wholeness.
 Like every other adaptogenic herb that it offers, the company’s Tulsi is the result of environmental stewardship beyond “sustainable” – incorporating biodynamic, regenerative farming practices.
 It is important to reflect upon a company’s purpose and commitment, because this energy goes into its products, and ultimately into your body.
-Tulsi is a holy, sacred plant that deserves special treatment and respect.
+Holy Basil is a holy, sacred plant that deserves special treatment and respect.